cdreetz/my-quartz/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to my Place
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+I'm Christian.
+I plan to write about my experiences and various technical notes or thoughts.
+You can links to most posts to the left.
+Please feel free to contact me to chat about anything machine learning, startups, or within the AEC domain.